Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 ## Tailscale

 Tailscale is a remote connection software.
-Update `docker-compose.yaml` with the auth key from Tailscale and update the hostname.
+Copy `docker-compose-template.yaml` to `docker-compose.yaml` and update with the auth key from Tailscale.

 On the Jetson Nano, install docker-compose:
 ```